Object Mode and Edit Mode

 In Object Mode¶

 When in Object Mode, rotation and scaling happen around the origin of the active object.
-This is shown by the figure to the below where the active object (the cube) remains in the same location (note its position relative to the 3D cursor) while the other objects rotate and scale in relation to the active element.
+This is shown by the figure to the below where the active object (the cube) remains in the same location (note its position relative to the background grid) while the other objects rotate and scale in relation to the active element.

 In Edit Mode¶